kmendonsa/CaseStudy2/README.md

 File: CaseStudy2.md
 File: ReadMe.md

-Procastination.csv

-Survey questionnaire types: DP, AIP, GP, and SWLS
+# Procrastination Data Set

+File is labeled Procastination.csv and can be found in the Data repo

+There were several survey questionnaire types that are not defined in the data set: DP, AIP, GP, and SWLS.
+We will explain the concepts of these questions so that it may be properly interpreted.

 GP:General Procrastination Scale